pdhoopr/bitbrew-console/README.md

 - `check:js`: Runs ESLint on all the JavaScript in the project.
 - `ci`: Runs all checks and builds the app if they pass.
 - `format`: Runs Prettier on all project files supported by Prettier.
-- `start`: Serves a development version of the app locally at the URLs listed in the terminal.